How do you continue to stay focused and keep writing when you’re going through a a health crisis, divorce, or financial turmoil?

 When at home with time to do something but having no mental energy for writing, I read archives of popular blogs and allowed myself to get inspired and motivated about the changes I needed to make in my professional life.
 I couldn’t implement them right away, but I took notes of the things I wanted to do, the people I wanted to connect with, and the ideas I wanted to explore further when I had a bit more space.

 If you’re spending a lot of time in your car driving from one place to the other, consider listening to audiobooks and podcasts.
-I’ve been spending far too much time in the waiting room, read a book on your phone, even if it’s just a light novel.
+If you’re spending far too much time in the waiting room, read a book on your phone, even if it’s just a light novel.
 If you have access to a computer, catch up on those blogs and newsletters.

 Productivity isn’t just about getting words on the page.
 Sometimes it’s about letting things seep in.
 What better time to allow that to happen than when you’ve got hours of time to do nothing?
 It even works as a fantastic distraction if you’re feeling worried or stressed about all that’s going on around you.